-The Department of Public Safety maintains security patrols 24 hours a day, seven days a week on campus-by foot and car.
+The Department of Public Safety maintains security patrols 24 hours a day, seven days a week on campus by foot and car.
 We are responsible for ensuring that the campus remains as safe as possible.
 The primary responsibility for crime prevention and personal safety rests with each individual.
 Each of us must take personal responsibility for our own safety, as well as for the safety of those around us.
+Let's get connected to share questions, concerns or recommendations.